What is an MWBC?

 20 amps is too high for 15 amp circuits on a 14-3 cable.
 The neutral will be overloaded.
 This can cause the insulation to deteriorate and can cause arc fault fires.

-What is the purpose of a Multi Wire Branch Circuit?
+What is the purpose of a Multi-Wire Branch Circuit (MWBC)?

-As defined earlier, an MWBC is essentially two circuit that share one neutral.
-The only purpose of an MWBC is to save time and money.
-Copper is expensive and if you can save dozens of feet of copper by running less electrical cable, this will result in decreased time and money.
+As defined earlier, an MWBC is essentially two circuits that share one neutral.
+With this in mind, an MWBC’s purpose is to save time and money.
+Notably, copper is expensive, and you can save dozens of feet of copper by running less electrical cable.
+Accordingly, this will result in decreased time and money.

-The most common place we see MWBC’s is at the garbage disposal and dishwasher.
-This is because its easy to run cable to the kitchen cabinet, and then split it off into the two different circuits.
+The most common place we see MWBCss is at the garbage disposal and dishwasher.
+This is because it’s easy to run a cable to the kitchen cabinet, and then split it off into two different circuits.